lyokha/nginx-custom-counters-module/README.md

 Sharing between virtual servers
 -------------------------------

-Counters are shared between virtual servers if the latter have the same last *server name*.
-Also be aware that the counters require server name to identify themselves.
+Counters are shared between virtual servers if the latter have equal last *server names*.
+Also be aware that the counters always require a server name to identify themselves: nginx just won't start if a counter has been declared inside a virtual server without a server name.

 Example
 -------